 Table 4.
-MMTO representation of the stages of a materials modelling translation process (subclasses of mmto:translation_step), as specified by the ETG [12].
-The numbers in the first column, which follow the ETG, are related to the stages by the datatype property mmto:has_emmc_guide_no.
+MMTO representation of the stages of a materials modelling translation process (subclasses of mmto:translation_step), as specified by the EMMC Translators' Guide [12].
+The numbers in the first column, which follow the EMMC Translators' Guide, are related to the stages by the datatype property mmto:has_emmc_guide_no.
 The considered sections, i.e., individuals of the classes given in the third column without an asterisk, are related to the stages by mmto:considers_section.
-Remark on no. 4: The relations connecting mmto:translation_step_modelling to osmo:workflow_graph is mmto:considers_workflow; remark on no. 6: The relations connecting mmto:translation_step_decision to osmo:decision_support_system and mmto:kpi_model, respectively, are mmto:has_decision_support, and mmto:considers_kpi_model.
+Remark on no. 4: The relations connecting mmto:translation_step_modelling to osmo:workflow_graph is mmto:considers_workflow; remark on no. 6: The relations connecting mmto:translation_step_decision to osmo:decision_support_system and mmto:kpi_model, respectively, are mmto:has_step_decision_support, and mmto:considers_kpi_model.

 no. MMTO class identifier and description entities connected by relations

 1 mmto:translation_step_bc mmto:business_case

 good understanding of the business case

 2 mmto:translation_step_ic mmto:industrial_case

 good understanding of the industrial case

 3 mmto:translation_step_data osmo:use_case

 analysis of the data from experiment and

 simulation available to the end user

-4 mmto:translation_step_modelling osmo:materials_model
+4^{\star} mmto:translation_step_modelling osmo:materials_model

-$translation\ to\ simulation\ workflows$ $ ext{and osmo:workflow_graph}^{\star}$
+translation to simulation workflows and osmo:workflow_graph

-5 mmto:translation_step_execution =
+5 mmto:translation_step_execution

-$execution \ and \ validation \ strategy$
+execution and validation strategy

 6 mmto:translation_step_decision osmo:decision_support_system

 evaluation of the simulation results to and mmto:kpi_model

 facilitate an actionable decision -